jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 its description.
 As you can see, the app is a simple Node.js web server that includes example code that demonstrates the IBM DataCache service.

 4. Name the app and enter a host.
-The name is a descriptive name to identify the application on the Bluemix dashboard.
-The host is a unique URL where you access your app.
+The name is a unique URL where you access your app.

 5. For the space, use the default setting.
 For the Datacache Plan, make sure that **Free** is selected.